Simplify Your Life:

 5. It’s an extra, on-the-go protective measure.

-While nothing can replace effective handwashing, hypochlorous acid at the concentration used in Force of Nature is gentle enough to clean your hands.
-In a pinch or on-the-go, a spray bottle of Force of Nature’s hypochlorous acid solution is a skin-safe solution for cleaning your hands.
+While nothing can replace effective handwashing, hypochlorous acid at the concentration used in our product, Force of Nature, is gentle enough to cleanse your hands.
+In a pinch or on-the-go, if you don’t have access to soap and water, a spray bottle of Force of Nature’s hypochlorous acid solution is a great solution for cleaning your hands.